douglasjunior/GalaxyAsteroidsGameJFX/README.md

 GalaxyAsteroidsGameJFX
 ======================

-Simple example of a game developed in JavaFX
+A simple example of a game developed in JavaFX and Java 8

 <img src="https://raw.githubusercontent.com/douglasjunior/GalaxyAsteroidsGameJFX/master/GalaxyAsteroidsGameJFX.png" />